UNESCO World Heritage site

 Speaking of marzipan tea, Luebeck is also a Mecca for marzipan lovers.

 Medieval people believed that marzipan had medicinal properties.
 What I can vouch for is the calories it has.
-Our guide even points us to a few famous marzipan shops at the city center, buzzing with long queues of people waiting to place their orders.
+Our guide even points us to a few famous marzipan shops at the city centre, buzzing with long queues of people waiting to place their orders.

 Some amusement in the middle of the medieval town.
 A trip is never complete without spotting a funny signboard.

-Also read: A day in the town of rum aka Flensburg here.
+Also read, a day in the town of rum aka Flensburg here.